Raqqa: SDF declare 'total liberation' of ISIS stronghold

 Seized in early 2014, Raqqa soon became the nerve center of the group's sprawling bureaucracy.
 It also was the hub for planning overseas terror attacks -- especially in France and Belgium -- because so many foreign fighters called it home.

 Now, it is a symbol of the terror group's decline.
-ISIS currently controls only a small strip of territory along the Euphrates River in northern Syria.
+ISIS controls only a small strip of territory along the Euphrates River in northern Syria.